klausbrunner/solarpositioning/README.md

 ### Which position algorithm should I use?

 * For many applications, Grena3 should work just fine.
-It's simple, fast, and pretty accurate for a time window from 2010 to 2110
+It's simple, fast, and pretty accurate for a time window from 2010 to 2110 CE.
-  CE.
 * If you're looking for maximum accuracy or need to calculate for historic dates, use SPA.
 It's widely considered a reference algorithm for solar positioning, being very accurate and usable in a very large time window.
 Its only downside is that it's relatively slow.

 ### Notes on sunrise, sunset, and twilight

-* The times of sunrise and sunset may be null if the sun never sets or rises during the specified day (i.e. polar days and nights).
-* Calculation is based on the usual correction of 0.8333° on the zenith angle, i.e. sunrise and sunset are assumed to occur when the center of the solar disc is 50 arc-minutes below the 90° horizon.
+* Calculation is based on the usual correction of 0.833° on the zenith angle, i.e. sunrise and sunset are assumed to occur when the center of the solar disc is 50 arc-minutes below the horizon.
-* Sunrise and sunset times may differ from those given by other sources.
-If you feel there's something wrong with the results of this library, please make sure to compare with a reputable source such as the [NOAA calculator](http://www.esrl.noaa.gov/gmd/grad/solcalc/) and not one of the many quick-and-dirty algorithms found on the Web.
 * As a general note on accuracy, Jean Meeus advises that "giving rising or setting times .. more accurately than to the nearest minute makes no sense" (_Astronomical Algorithms_).
 Errors increase the farther the position from the equator, i.e. values for polar regions are much less reliable.
-* The goal of this implementation is to stay close to the reference implementation of SPA, using other sources for sanity checks only.
+* The SPA sunset/sunrise algorithm is one of the most accurate ones around.
+Results of this implementation correspond very closely to the [NOAA calculator](http://www.esrl.noaa.gov/gmd/grad/solcalc/)'s, with maximum differences of just a few seconds even for polar regions.

 ### What's this "delta T" thing?

 See [Wikipedia](https://en.wikipedia.org/wiki/ΔT_(timekeeping)) for an explanation.
-For many simple applications, this value could be negligible as it's just over a minute (circa 69 seconds) as of this writing.
+For many simple applications, this value could be negligible as it's just over a minute (about 70 seconds) as of this writing.
 However, if you're looking for maximum accuracy, you should either use a current observed value (available from e.g. the US Naval Observatory) or at least a solid estimate.